 Erin Fox – Concert Strings Conductor

-Ms. Fox joined DAAYO in January of 2011 as conductor of the former Young Musicians Orchestra.
-During her time at DAAYO Ms. Fox has been privileged to conduct a combined ensemble of musicians from all the DAAYO groups through two tours of China in 2011 and 2012, partnering with local schools in Nanjing and Beijing to produce a combined concert experience in an “East-Meets-West” cultural exchange, and participated in DAAYO’s most recent concert tour of Austria, serving as both performer and associate conductor.
+Ms. Fox Wells joined DAAYO in January of 2011 as conductor of the former Young Musicians Orchestra.
+During her time at DAAYO, she has been privileged to conduct a combined ensemble of musicians from all the DAAYO groups through two tours of China in 2011 and 2012, partnering with local schools in Nanjing and Beijing to produce a combined concert experience in an “East-Meets-West” cultural exchange, and participated in DAAYO’s most recent concert tour of Austria, serving as both performer and associate conductor.

 Junghyun Jenna Park – Junior Strings Conductor and Chamber Coach